ferrocyante/vyang/README.md

   ### 4. Clean Up Extra Icons
 - Remove unnecessary icons from the toolbar.
-- Move them to the **hovering toolbar on the right side** to avoid cluttering the tabs section.
+- Move them to the **hovering toolbar on the right side in hoverable toolbar ** to avoid cluttering the tabs section.

 ### 5. Enable Tab Groups
 - Go to `about:config`.